-The inward glory of the Bride of Messiah is the result of her calling, her set-apart-ness as the Royal Chosen One for the Messiah:
+Yes – the inward glory of the Bride of Messiah [the King’s Daughter] is the result of the mystery of her calling, and her set-apart-ness as the Royal Chosen One for the Messiah:

-“Yahuwah hath set apart him that is godly for Himself” (Psalms 4:3)
+“Yahuwah has set apart him that is godly for Himself” (Psalms 4:3)

-Because of her inward glory within, the clothing of the King’s daughter is of wrought gold, or interwoven and embroidered with gold.
+Because of the Bride’s inward glory within her, then the outward clothing of the Bride is of wrought gold, or of interwoven and embroidered with gold.
 This speaks of very fine, beautiful clothing — clothing that is elegant, refined, respectful, modest, tactful, graceful, and even practical as well.

-The King’s daughter has an inward glory that has a profound effect on her outward appearance!
-This glory is seen in her clothing, both in the natural, and in the spiritual.
+The King’s Daughter [the Bride] has an inward glory that has a profound effect on her outward appearance!
+Her inner glory is reflected in her behaviour and in her clothing.

-The clothes we wear have a far greater importance than many of us realize.
-And the principle of ‘First the Natural, Then the Spiritual’ is something to be applied to our clothing, as well as to our behaviour!
+The clothes we wear have a far greater importance than many of us realize!
+And the principle of ‘First the Natural, Then the Spiritual’ needs to be applied to our clothing, as well as to our behaviour!